pippim/pippim.github.io/programs/iothings.md

 - When Sony TV is powered off via TV remote control, the power outlet for the light behind the TV and secondary TV is turned off and your system is put to sleep or shutdown.
-The Google TV is also powered off.
+The TCL / Google TV is also powered off.
 - You are reminded if communication between the TV and your computer isn't working.
 - When your computer system wakes up from sleep / resumes from suspend, the lights behind the
-Sony TV and Google TV are turned on.
+Sony TV and TCL / Google TV are turned on.
 - Work in Progress is to turn on Sony TV and Google
 TV as well.